Credit from Other Institutions

 Course evaluation for Major/Program Requirements:

-Courses completed at a regionally accredited institution can be used to satisfy major requirements at Mission College upon approval by the appropriate Department Chair with a Course Substitution request.
+Courses completed with a passing grade (C, P, CR or better) at a regionally accredited institution can be used to satisfy major requirements at Mission College upon approval by the appropriate Department Chair with a Course Substitution request.
 These are approved on a case-by-case basis.
 Equivalency may be determined by any one of the following:

 - Direct articulation between Mission College and the sending institution.